-Collisions of Atomic Nuclei at Low Energies within Time Dependent Density Functional Theory.
+Low energy collisions involving heavy nuclei within Time Dependent Density Functional Theory.

-Within this project we will apply fully microscopic methods to investigate collisions of two superfluid nuclei at low energies.
-We expect to reveal new phenomena related to solitonic excitations during collisions, which will manifest themselves in kinetic and excitation energies of the fragments and capture cross section.
+Within this project we will apply fully microscopic methods to investigate collisions of heavy nuclei at low energies.
+We expect to reveal new phenomena during collisions, which will manifest themselves in kinetic and excitation energies of the fragments and capture cross section.